dleetr/dleetr/README.md

         But what I want to actually do is transform the entire experience of browsing the web.
 As I said previously, there's *so* many ways of achieving it.
 We're overwhelmed with this choice of data.
 We need one way to store it.
         - *A single-channel experience*.
 The idea of a bookmark, a reading list, a group of tabs, it all has to go.
-We must wipe the slate clean as we often do upon success succeeding our knowledge quest.
+We must wipe the slate clean as we often do upon success in our knowledge quest.
 If we continue with this myriad of tools we will have just that: a myriad of knowledge - chaos.
 - 🌱 I’m currently learning ...
   - Svelte
+  - Snowpack
   - Ways to become more productive that are actually meaningful and not just performed outright.
   - What I want to do with this page.
 - 💞️ I’m looking to collaborate on ...